Kallangur

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Kallangur has 62 active public transport stops offering a mix of train and bus services.
-These stops are served by 36 different routes, together facilitating 2,470 weekly passenger trips.
-The area's transport accessibility is rated good, with residents located an average of 235 meters from the nearest stop.
+These are covered by 36 individual routes, serving a total of 2,470 weekly passenger trips.
+Transport access is rated good with residents typically located 235 meters from the nearest stop.
+Most commutes are outward-bound due to its residential nature.
+Cars remain the dominant mode at 86%, while train use stands at 8%.
+Vehicle ownership averages 1.3 per dwelling.

 Frequently Asked Questions - Transport